10 Ways to Celebrate Groundhog Day With Activities, Movies and Food

 5. Make Groundhog Stew

 Let's face it, carnivores, there are a lot of these plump critters out there eating up gardens and crops all summer long.
-Why not have a nice groundhog stew simmering on the back of the stove to celebrate Groundhogs Day?
+Why not have a nice groundhog stew simmering on the back of the stove to celebrate the day?
 Here's the recipe:

 First of all, you need to send your hunter out to get one of those critters.
 If he’s lucky enough to bag one, be sure to tell him to skin it and gut it before bringing it in for you to cook.
-Here’s how to make easy Groundhog Stew:
+Here’s what to do:

 Easy Groundhog Stew